About Jennifer

 Childhood Traumas Don’t Disappear in Adulthood

-I teach students how to tune in to themselves and address their academic and emotional needs, so they can tackle all that life and learning throws their way.
+I teach students, parents, and teachers how to tune in to themselves and address academic and emotional needs, so they can tackle all that life and learning throws their way.

 Kids deserve to be well.
 Kids deserve to be whole.